alex-nunn/DiscreteMellin.jl/docs/src/index.md

 # DiscreteMellin
-Method for evaluating the Mellin transform of discrete time signals.
+Methods for evaluating the Mellin transform of discrete time signals.

 Code available on github at [DiscreteMellin](https://github.com/alex-nunn/DiscreteMellin.jl).